-The dangers of unchecked climate change became undeniable in Maine over the past two years, as a series of storm disaster events caused millions of dollars in damage and claimed four lives.
+The dangers of unchecked climate change became undeniable in Maine over the past two years, as a series of extreme storms caused millions of dollars in damage and claimed four lives.
+Heroic action by hundreds of first responders across the state likely saved many more lives.
 These storms raise alarms about the dangerous climate risks facing our state, and the need to plan for and invest in immediate and long-term climate resilience at the state, regional, and local levels.